Protein M: Structure and properties

 Protein M is about 50 kDa in size, and composed of 556 amino acids.
 Contrary to the initial hypothesis that the antibody reactions could be an immune response to mass infection with the bacterium, they found that Protein M evolved simply to bind to any antibody it encounters, with specifically high affinity.
 By this property the bacterium can effectively evade the immune system of the host.
 This makes the protein an ideal target for developing new drugs.
 Rajesh Grover estimated that the protein can bind to an average of 100,000,000 different kinds of antibodies circulating in human blood.

 Unlike functionally similar proteins such as Protein A, Protein G, and Protein L, which all contain small, multiple immunoglobulin domains, Protein M has a large domain of 360 amino acid residues that binds primarily to the variable light chain of the immunoglobulin, as well as a binding site called LRR-like motif.
-In addition, Protein M has a C-terminal domain with 115 amino acid residues that probably protrudes over the antibody binding site.
+In addition, Protein M has a C-terminal domain with 115 amino acid residues that probably protrudes over the antibody binding site, blocking the antibody paratope.
 It binds to an antibody at either κ or λ light chains using hydrogen bonds and salt bridges, from backbone atoms and conserved side chains, and some conserved van der Waals interactions with other nonconserved interactions.